sigworld/anvil-explorer/README.md

 ### Import from Forge

 The fastest way to load ABIs.
-On the **ABIs** page, click **Import from Forge** and select your Forge project root (or the `out/` directory).
+On the **ABIs** page, click **Import from Forge** and select the Forge project root (or the `out/` directory).
 The explorer scans `out/` for compiled artifacts and cross-references `broadcast/` files to match each contract to its deployed address — then imports everything in one step, including code images and source files for execution tracing.

-Contracts found in artifacts but without a matching deployment are listed separately so you can assign an address manually.
+Contracts found in artifacts but without a matching deployment are listed separately so an address can be assigned manually.

-For the best experience, configure your Forge project to emit build info, source maps, and storage layouts.
-Add this to your `foundry.toml`:
+For the best experience, the Forge project should be configured to emit build info, source maps, and storage layouts.
+Add this to `foundry.toml`:

 ```toml
 [profile.default]